devnulli/devnulli/README.md

   - Will _that legacy system_ change me?
 Break me?
 Or will I change _that damn legacy software_?
 Turn around the wheel?

-  - Or will I be crucified by the guys who converted to the dark side?
+  - Or will I be crucified by those developes and consultants who fear or fail to understand these concepts?
+Who now live pretty good of the cost, surreality, and inefficience, and damage they caused?
+    - Or worse?
+Make ME become a "dark side" programmer?
+One of them?

   - Time will tell.